natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 > **Hints**:
 > * How does isolating responsibilities simplify error tracking?
 > * Consider how many steps it takes to reach hardware in a layered system.
-> * Think concretely about I/O requests or interrupts—what must happen in each kernel architecture?
+> * Think concretely about I/O requests or interrupts: what must happen in each kernel architecture?
 > * Could selectively collapsing some layers or using a hybrid model help?

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>